 Lost Pension - See Unclaimed Pension.

-Lump-Sum (or Single-Sum) Payments from PBGC (for Single-Employer Plans only) - Payment of a person's plan benefit in a single payment, rather than as an annuity.
+Lump-Sum - A form of payment in which the entire value of a pension benefit is paid in a single payment, rather than as an annuity.

 Majority Owner - Generally, a person who, within the five-year period before the plan termination date: